2017 Liga 3 North Sumatra

 The 2017 Liga 3 North Sumatra is the third edition of Liga 3 North Sumatra as a qualifying round for 2017 Liga 3.

-The competition scheduled starts on August 1, 2017.
+The competition scheduled started on August 1, 2017.

-Group A and B match will played at Mencirim City Stadium, Group C at Disporasu Mini Stadium, Group D at Baharuddin Siregar Stadium, Group E at Mutiara Kisaran Stadium and Group F at Pemda Mandailing Natal Stadium.
+Group A and B matches were played at Mencirim City Stadium, Group C at Disporasu Mini Stadium, Group D at Baharuddin Siregar Stadium, Group E at Mutiara Kisaran Stadium and Group F at Pemda Mandailing Natal Stadium.

 Teams

 There are 29 clubs which will participate the league in this season.